Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 Stop, Drop, and Roll

 If your clothes catch on fire, act fast.
 Stop, drop to the ground, and roll back and forth to let the flames die out.
-That’ll help you avoid turning into a human barbecue.
+That’ll keep you from turning into a human barbecue.

 Practice, Practice, and Practice Some More

-You can’t just create a plan and be done with it.
+You can’t just create a fire escape plan and be done with it.
 Put it to the test.

 Let your family practice using the emergency ladders, too.